There is an ugly side to travelling with kids

 When they are older, they will have an allowance and only allowed to purchase with that.
 I will buy one per vacation and the rest is up to them.
 It worked with me when I was 12 on our trip to Walt Disney World.

 What if they don’t like to travel?

 There are times when little ones, and not so little ones, just aren’t that interested in travel.
-They just want to sit at home, watch tv, or colour, or have a play date with the neighbor.
-And any other day would be great, except the day we are leaving for our 2 week road trip across 3 countries.
+They just want to sit at home, watch tv, or colour, or have a play date with the neighbour.
+And any other day would be great, except the day we are leaving for our 2-week road trip across 3 countries.
 Why can’t you be happy with being a home body when we have nothing planned, like the last 2 weeks when you refused to do any of the things you suddenly NEED to do now?

 Early to bed, early to wake

 This one is kind of ok with me.
 Since their regular bedtime is 7 pm, as most children this age, it doesn’t really change when on holiday.
 They need to go to bed roughly 7-8pm at the hotel as well.
 Well, this means everyone goes to bed at 7-8 pm.
 One bedroom hotel rooms are great if you, the parent, are a little sleep deprived.
 Sleep when the kids sleep; it will be the most rest you’ve gotten in a while.